harman8055v/dhrmsthi/PASSWORD_RESET_SINGLE_SOURCE_OF_TRUTH.md

 This documentation represents the FINAL WORKING SOLUTION for password reset functionality.
 Any changes without permission may break the carefully tested implementation.

+**LAST CONFIRMED WORKING: December 2024**

 ---

 ## 📋 Overview

 The password reset functionality has been fixed multiple times.
-This document contains the WORKING solution that must not be modified.
+This document contains the FINAL WORKING solution that must not be modified.

 ### How It Works